drscotthawley/signaltrain/experiments/time_alignment/README.md

 Added skip connections to the model; seems to have reached the same level of error as before, only gets there faster:
 ![image](loss_skips.png)

+The best results (not shown above) were actually obtained by only using the "larger" 2 of the 3 skip connections I added.
+The skip which spanned the "tiniest" part of the network didn't help much, but was also responsible for some high frequency noise.
+Not including that skip helped reduced the noise.
+I speculate that this skip was actually hindering the bottleneck-ing process of representation-learning, by providing a bypass.

 ## Adding `strength` 'knob'